 Planning your day and weeks can help give some structure into your life.

-Plan your week to make sure you get pleasure and a feeling of achievement from activities planned.
+Plan your week to make sure you get pleasure and a feeling of achievement from the activities planned.

-Tip: Set realistic goals – even as simple as getting dressed and a small trip out the house every day.
+Tip: Set realistic goals – even as simple as getting dressed and a small trip out of the house every day.
 Achieving these can make you feel good about yourself and help encourage bigger goals for the future days and weeks.

 Exercise boosts the ‘happy chemicals’ in your brain through the release of endorphins.

-Exercise for depression is great way to boost mood, increase physical and mental energy and reduce tension and stress..
+Exercise for depression is a great way to boost mood, increase physical and mental energy and reduce tension and stress..

 Just a short walk is a great start don’t set huge challenges.